nokonkwo-jpg/Happy21Jenissa.github.io/README.md

 4. To deploy the website to a web server, simply upload the contents of the repository to your server.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Contributions are always welcome!

 ## License

 This project is free to use and does not contains any license.